lanebobane/ingredientScraper/README.md

 #### Edge/Undetermined Cases

 - 1 clove garlic, smashed.
 Is this it's own ingredient?
 If it was in a recipe that contained other garlic, would that garlic be listed separately?
 For prep they are separate, but for shopping they are the same.
+- 4 squares brown rice ramen noodles, or 6 ounces rice noodles.
+How to handle ORs?

 ## Most-concise ingredient line